Sandy4321/unsocml16/README.md

 ##Prerequisites
 In order to pull this off, two elements are required:
-- **Group Lead/Facilitator**, is a person who leads the working group and is responsible for the outcome of the team.
-A group lead possesses necessary skills and expertise in the topic that allows her to guide and navigate through an agenda.
-Being a facilitator means:
-  * Understanding the goals of the working group
-  * Keeping the group on the agenda and moving forward
-  * Involving everyone in the meeting, including drawing out the quiet participants and controlling the domineering ones
-  * Makes sure everyone feels comfortable participating
-  * Develops a structure that allows for everyone's ideas to be heard
-  * Assign a support person together with whom will capture the working group findings to a written report for immediate delivery.

 - **Group Members** are people who compose a team around the topic of interest.
 Group members are masterminds behind the solutions and findings of the given topics.

+- **Group Lead/Facilitator**, is a person who leads the working group and is responsible for the outcome of the team.
+A group lead possesses necessary skills and expertise in a topic that allows her to guide and navigate through an agenda.
+To be a facilitator means:
+  * To understand the goals of the working group
+  * To keep the group on the agenda and moving forward
+  * To involve everyone in the meeting, including drawing out the quiet participants and controlling the domineering ones
+  * To make sure everyone feels comfortable participating
+  * To develop a structure that allows for everyone's ideas to be heard
+  * To assign a support person together with whom will capture the working group findings to a written report for immediate delivery.

 ###Backgrounds
 This event will assume some familiarity with machine learning, deep learning, and reinforcement learning.
 Attendees who are not familiar with the concepts below are encouraged to brush up using the references provided below.